LaLaLottie/supremetechteam/README.txt

 (* = Not included!
 Only meant for use with my own on-site demo, so please do NOT download and/or use any of Jane's work without her explicit permission!)

-As usual, feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 AJ
 n33.co @n33co dribbble.com/n33

 PS: Not sure how to get that contact form working?
 Give formspree.io a try (it's awesome).

 Credits: